rust-lang/book/2018-edition/src/ch01-03-hello-cargo.md

 following statements are configuring a package.
 As we add more information to this file, we’ll add other sections.

-The next three lines set the configuration information Cargo needs to compile your program: the name, the version, and who wrote it.
+The next four lines set the configuration information Cargo needs to compile your program: the name, the version, and who wrote it.
 Cargo gets your name and email information from your environment, so if that information is not correct, fix the information now and then save the file.
+We'll talk about the `edition` key in Appendix H.

 The last line, `[dependencies]`, is the start of a section for you to list any of your project’s dependencies.
 In Rust, packages of code are referred to as